- Discover Rome's art treasures at the Vatican Museums and the Sistine Chapel

 In the afternoon, you're free to visit a museum, go shopping, or board the Hip Hop bus to explore the hills around Florence.

-Day 7: Chianti Tour: Olive Oil, Wine, and Beer Tasting and San Gimignano Visit
+Day 7: Chianti Tour: Olive Oil, Wine, and Beer Tasting & San Gimignano Visit

-You'll visit an agriturismo ("agricultural village") to taste the wine, olive oil and beer produced there.
-Next, you'll enjoy lunch at a winery just outside of San Gimignano, a city famous for its many medieval stone towers.
+You'll visit an agriturismo (agricultural village) to taste the wine, olive oil, and beer produced here.
+Next, you'll enjoy lunch at a winery outside San Gimignano, a city famous for its many medieval stone towers.
 After lunch, you'll have some free time to explore San Gimignano before returning to Florence in the late afternoon.

 Day 8: Florence to Venice by train

-Depending on when you arrive, a romantic cruise down Venice's canals on a historic gondola is a great introduction to the city.
-This is not a guided tour, but, rather, a relaxing cruise that allows you to take in the amazing city from the water.
-In the evening, you'll head to the Cannaregio District, site of the former Jewish Ghetto, for a walking food tour.
+A romantic cruise down Venice's canals on a historic gondola is a great introduction to the city.
+This is a relaxing cruise that allows you to take in the city from the water.
+In the evening, you'll head to the Cannaregio District, the former Jewish Ghetto site, for a walking food tour.
 The area is filled with restaurants and shops offering kosher Venetian specialties, a Jewish museum, and several tourist-friendly synagogues.
 Eat and drink your way through regional specialties as you learn about the Jewish and Kosher influences on Venetian cuisine and sample cicchetti (tapas), creamy risottos, sweet pastries, and local wines.
 Buon appetito!

 In the afternoon, you'll depart for the island of Murano via private boat to discover the magic art of glassblowing.
-You'll see a glass-working demonstration, visit a glass showroom, and then return to Saint Mark's Square.
+You'll see a glass-working demonstration, visit a glass showroom, and return to Saint Mark's Square.
 Next, you'll travel by vaporetto (waterbus) to the Venissa Wine Resort, where you will have a private wine tour, visit the vineyard and taste a glass of Venissa wine.
 The evening will continue with a romantic dinner.
-At the end of a beautiful evening, you'll take the vaporetto back to Saint Mark's Square.
+You'll take the vaporetto back to Saint Mark's Square at the end of a beautiful evening.

 Today is your last day in Italy.
-After breakfast, you'll have a bit of time to pack and relax before heading to the airport by shuttle.
+After breakfast, you'll have time to pack and relax before heading to the airport by shuttle.